 Do I still need backups?

 The simple answer is that any form of mirroring is not a replacement for periodic backups.
-Mirroring may protect you against disk and media failures, but it will not provide any protection against data corruption caused by hardware, software or user errors.
+Mirroring protects you against disk and media failures, but it will not provide any protection against data corruption caused by hardware, software or user errors.

 For example, if your image editor misbehaved and corrupted an image file, both mirrored copies of this file will be corrupted and if you don't have an earlier backup, the image will be gone forever.
 Similarly, if the storage controller fails in the way that corrupts data on the way to the disks, there will be no way to recover the original data.